rakatk0/nola-bike/README.md

 <!-- ### **Description of data topic** -->
 ## ```Description:```

-This project would have multiple facets:
+**What this is:**
+This project is intended to be series of maps that will overview the bike network and allow for exploration of bike-related datasets of potential interest to the cycling community, public safety officials & policymakers, neighborhood associations and citizens.

+maps & exploratory tools

 - generate interactive maps of bicycle networks, past and present in the Greater New Orleans metro area.
 - explore traffic safety data & generate meaningful insights and data visualizations
+- explore police incident reports for bike-thefts
-- explore city-wide bike-share program datasets & generate meaningful insights, communicated through interactive data visualizations.
+- exploratory toolset to peruse city-wide bike-share program datasets & generate meaningful insights, communicated through interactive data visualizations.

 ### *map objectives*